Community & Environment

 LOLC Divi Saviya

-The initiative has thus far distributed 150,000 packs valued at $1.6Mn, supporting around 4.5 million people across the island covering all districts, communities, age groups and religions.
-In collaboration with News First and the Divisional Secretariats, LOLC will continue to support Sri Lanka’s most vulnerable communities to survive.
+The initiative distributed 150,000 packs valued at $1.6Mn, supporting around 4.5 million people across the island covering all districts, communities, age groups and religions.
+In collaboration with News First and the Divisional Secretariats, LOLC supported Sri Lanka’s most vulnerable communities to survive during this period.
+Sri Lanka’s most vulnerable communities to survive.

 LOLC Divi Saviya - Daye Daruwange Anagathaya Wenuwen